Venafi/ansible-role-venafi/examples/f5_example/README.md

 - Create a RSA private key of a size of 2048 bits.
 - Generate a chain bundle file where the CA certificate will be place at the end of the file.
 - Create a `tmp` directory on the current working directory which will store the retrieved certificate files.
-  - 3 files will be retrieved and stored using the names on the variables file (*demonstration.{crt,key,-ca-bundle.crt}*)
+  - 3 files will be retrieved and stored using the names on the variables file (*demonstration.{crt,key,-ca-bundle.crt}*).
 - Simulate the copy of the retrieved files to the remote host by generating a duplicate of them adding the `.remote` extension (the certificate files retrieved are going to be copied to F5 BIG-IP using the F5 Ansible modules that's the reason why the options `certificate_copy_private_key_to_remote` and `certificate_remote_execution` are set to `false`).